Msonic1993/python.rpa.scripts/README.md

 # python.rpa.scripts
 These are my scripts that automate working with data

-Opis zawartości folderów:
+Description of the folder contents:

-budni - skrypt automatyzujący pobieranie z systemu SAP danych CSV/xlsx przetwarzanie pliku oraz wysyłka na FTP
+budni - a script that automates the download of CSV / xlsx data from the SAP system, file processing and sending to FTP

-DM - skrypt automatyzujący pobieranie z systemu SAP danych CSV/xlsx przetwarzanie pliku oraz wysyłka na FTP
+DM - a script that automates the download of CSV / xlsx data from the SAP system, file processing and sending to FTP

-mueller - skrypt automatyzujący.
-Pobiera plik z maila wypoakwuje go zmienia nazwęi wysyła na FTP.
+mueller - automation script.
+Download the file from the email, extract it, rename it, and send it to FTP.

-ftp - moduł do łączenia z FTP.
-Wspólny moduł dla wszystkich skryptów.
+ftp - module for connecting to FTP.
+Common module for all scripts.

-Unmapedpharmacy - pobiera plik z ftp i porównuje go z tabelą w bazie.
-Zapisuje różnice w pliku csv oraz tworzy i wykonuje insert do bazy mysql
+Unmapedpharmacy - downloads the file from ftp and compares it with the table in the database.
+Saves differences to the csv file and creates and inserts into the mysql database

-exportdata - wykonuje query na bazie mysql zapisuje dane do csv i wysyła maila z tym plikiem.
+exportdata - executes a query based on mysql, saves data to csv and sends an email with this file.